Potential Free Agents | Federal News Network

 LOS ANGELES (4) — David Freese, 3b; Rich Hill, lhp; Russell Martin, c; Hyun-Jin Ryu, lhp.

-MILWAUKEE (5) — Matt Albers, rhp; Gio González, lhp; Jay Jackson, rhp; Jordan Lyles, rhp; Drew Pomeranz, lhp.
+MILWAUKEE (7) — Matt Albers, rhp; Gio González, lhp; Yasmani Grandal, c; Jay Jackson, rhp; Jordan Lyles, rhp; Mike Moustakas, 3b-2b; Drew Pomeranz, lhp.

 NEW YORK (6) — Luis Avilán, lhp; Brad Brach, rhp; Rajai Davis, of; Todd Frazier, 3b; René Rivera, c; Zack Wheeler, rhp.